allenai/pawls/cli/readme.md

     ```bash
     pawls assign ./skiff_files/apps/pawls/papers <user> <PDF_SHA>
     ```
+    Optionally at this stage, you can provide a `--name-file` argument to `pawls assign`, which allows you to specify a name for a given pdf (for example the title of a paper).
+    This file should be a json file containing `sha:name` mappings.
 4. Export the annotated dataset to the COCO format:

     1. Export all annotations of a project of the default annotator (development_user):